Get over your fear of conflict!

-Does the thought of having that difficult conversation fill you with dread?
-Will you do anything to avoid conflict in the workplace?
+Does the thought of how to have a difficult conversation at work fill you with dread?
+Will you do anything to avoid your fear of conflict in the workplace?

 If the answer to these questions is yes then leadership consultant Amy Jen Su has some sage words of advice for you over on HBR.
 Here are the four key tips I took away from her blog to help you get over your fear of conflict: